-(The sample-spam and sample-nonspam files are provided as part of the SpamAssassin distribution, and can be found in the documentation directory of SA.)
+(The sample-spam and sample-nonspam files are provided as part of the SpamAssassin distribution, and can be found in the documentation directory of SA, typically /usr/share/doc/spamassassin-XXX/.)

 With a bit of luck, all should be working.
-If not, check you' ve got all the necessary Perl modules installed (see the INSTALL file) as that' s the main cause of problems.
+If not, check you've got all the necessary Perl modules installed (see the INSTALL file) as that's the main cause of problems.

-Once it's working, you can move on to installing Exiscan and/or SA-Exim.
+Once it's working, you can move on to setting up the Content Scanning Extension and/or SA-Exim.